ISKCON: After Prabhupada's death

-After the death of Prabhupada in 1977 in Vrindavana, India, the British disciples were lead by the Governing Body Commission and the regional initiating guru, Jayatirtha Dasa.
+After the death of Prabhupada in 1977 in Vrindavana, India, the British disciples were led by the Governing Body Commission and the regional initiating guru, Jayatirtha Dasa.
 The movement continued to be successful in the 1970s, with many visitors to the headquarters of Bhaktivedanta Manor (formerly John Lennon's estate in Berkshire) and the establishment of Chaitanya College, a former Catholic boys school which was converted into a home and ISKCON educational institution.
 In 1982, Jayatirtha Dasa's departure from ISKCON shocked the movement in Britain and slowed its spread.
 Chaitanya College was sold to cover the movement's finances, and the movement regained stability under Bhagavandas Goswami Maharaj.